venam/2bwm/README.md

 - Magnet borders
 - Resize and move with the mouse from anywhere
 - Modulo resize (can be enabled at compile time)
+- Resize border only (can be enabled at compile time)
 - Cursor change while moving/resizing
 - Efficiency updated
 - Events loop way more clean